Developer: Rare Publisher: LJN Released: 10/90 Genre: Action

 A Nightmare on Elm Street is not based on any particular movie in the series.
 It takes the character and general premise and tells its own tale.
 You play as a teenager who must explore various parts of the neighborhood to find Freddy Krueger’s bones and ultimately burn them in a furnace.
 Oddly enough Nightmare on Elm Street is one of the few games to support the four-player adapter.
 Four-player coop in a platformer was original so it gets credit for that.
 But due to the game’s mechanics it is a giant clusterf*ck.

 When in your default form you can punch enemies.
 Throughout each level you will focus power-ups that let you change into one of three dream warriors: an acrobat, necromancer or shadow warrior (ninja).
 These forms are incredibly versatile; each has long range attacks and jump higher.
-The ninja will kick once you leap, making it perfect for airborne enemies Other power-ups are coffee and a radio, both to help you deal with the sleep meter.
+The ninja will kick once you leap, making it perfect for airborne enemies.
+Other power-ups are coffee and a radio, both to help you deal with the sleep meter.

 As you walk around the sleep meter depletes.
 If you stay still it drops faster.
 Once the meter is empty you are taken to a dream version of the current area.
 Like Castlevania II enemies are stronger making things more difficult.
 In multiplayer once any players sleep meter is empty everyone goes to the dream world.
-Generally the Dream World is an annoyance that can’t be avoided.
-You’ll want to find a radio quickly as the longer you stay you will eventually have to fight Freddy.
+Generally the Dream World is an annoyance that cannot be avoided.
+You want to find a radio quickly as the longer you stay you will eventually have to fight Freddy.
 This battle is short yet frustrating if you don’t have any of the other forms.

 Nightmare on Elm Street has seven locations that serve as its levels.
 The goal of each one is to find a set number of bones to unlock the end level battle against Freddy.
 The deeper you progress the more bones needed and unfortunately they blend into the background.
 The order of the starting level is random which presents its own problems.
 After each boss battle you gain a key.
 But the game does not tell you which level it opens.
 This leads to tedious backtracking on the overworld map full of cheap enemies.